-The proposed degree program will not have an immediate effect on existing ODU degree programs but is part of a multi-stage process that will ultimately result in the closing of the current MSEd in Secondary Education.
+The proposed degree program will not have an immediate effect on existing ODU degree programs but is part of a multi-stage process that will ultimately result in the closing of the current MSEd in Elementary Education.
 This reflects the complex nature of the sub-areas currently associated with each degree that have developed over time since the inception of the degrees in 1964 and 1966, respectively.

 Old Dominion University currently has two MSEd programs leading to licensure in either elementary or secondary education.
-The MSEd in Secondary Education has a number of diverse subareas: secondary education 6-12 (initial licensure); Teaching English to Speakers of Other Languages PK-12 (initial licensure); secondary licensed teachers (non-licensure); and secondary instructional design and technology (non-licensure).
+The MSEd in Elementary Education has a number of diverse subareas (SCHEV's word): elementary education PreK-6 (initial licensure); math specialist (advanced licensure); elementary licensed teacher (non-licensure); and elementary instructional design and technology (non-licensure).